Wujian-sinemedia/Lemons/README.md

 ## *Licensing*

-This repository is licensed with the GNU Public License.
+This repository is licensed with the GNU General Public License.
 This means that any projects using this repository's code ***must also themselves be open-source and licensed under the GPL.***

 For inquiries about exemptions for commercial usage, please email me at ben.the.vining@gmail.com.